Deshbandhu College for Girls

 Deshbandhu College for Girls is a women's college located in Kolkata.
 It was established in 1955 with the affiliation of the University of Calcutta.

 Academics

 The college offers B.A./B.Sc./B.Com.
-(3 years degree Course) degrees in Bengali, English, Geography, History, Economics, Philosophy, Sanskrit and Education Accountancy.
+(3 years degree Course) degrees in Political science, Commerce, Physics, Zoology, Bengali, English, Geography, History, Economics, Philosophy, Sanskrit and Education Accountancy.
 The college has introduced BBA program from the session 2003–2004.